- Scroll down to the bold heading “Student Information.”

 Medical Situations

-- If your reason for dropping below a full credit load is medical, please read about the medical Reduced Credit Load instead.
+If a student’s reason for wanting to drop below a full credit load is medical, including mental health, please read about the Medical Reduced Credit Load instead.